 The findings were that the black tea mice had reduced fat and an increase in pseudobutyrivibrio, a bacteria that’s known for targeting metabolism.

 Many claims are made associating black tea with a lower risk of developing Parkinson’s.
-One such study shows that 71 percent of those who consumed black tea daily in a 12-year study were less likely to develop Parkinson’s disease.
+One such study shows that 71 percent of those who consumed black tea daily in a 12-year study were less likely to develop Parkinson’s disease (7).

-Research presented at the American Society for Microbiology in Orlando, Florida shows that “compounds in black tea may attack the harmful bacteria in your mouth that cause gum disease and cavities.”
+Research presented at the American Society for Microbiology in Orlando, Florida shows that “compounds in black tea may attack the harmful bacteria in your mouth that cause gum disease and cavities (8).

 They also discovered that “compounds in black tea were capable of killing or suppressing growth and acid production of cavity-causing bacteria in dental plaque.”

-Black tea has anti-inflammatory properties that result in a reduced risk of cardiovascular diseases.
+Black tea has anti-inflammatory properties that result in a reduced risk of cardiovascular diseases with few side effects.
 Antioxidants in black tea work to reduce inflammation in blood vessels, which helps lower high blood pressure.
 By alleviating inflammation, these antioxidants also lower the risk of blood clots and heart attacks.
 Regular black tea consumption can help lower markers of heart disease and improve overall health.

-Black tea may also reduce the risk of coronary heart disease by managing cholesterol levels.
-Antioxidants in black tea ave been shown to reduce bad LDL cholesterol while increasing good HDL cholesterol.
+Black tea may also reduce the risk of coronary heart disease by managing cholesterol levels and triglyceride levels.
+Antioxidants in black tea have been shown to reduce bad LDL cholesterol while increasing good HDL cholesterol.
 The antioxidants work to reduce overall cholesterol levels to protect heart health.

 Therefore, is black tea good for you?
 Definitely.
-Whether you prefer loose tea leaves or tea bags, there are many ways to enjoy black tea.
+Whether you prefer loose tea leaves or tea bags, Chinese black teas or versions from Africa, there are many ways to enjoy black tea.

 There are many more benefits to black tea beyond drinking it.
 Here are a few:

 Pour yourself a cup of tea that's piping hot or opt for a black iced tea using loose leaf tea.
-Whether you brew black tea yourself or buy it at a café, take a moment to breathe in its unique aromas.
-See if you can identify by scent the subtle nuances of the different regions.
+Whether you brew black tea yourself or drink tea at a café, take a moment to breathe in its unique aromas.
+See if you can identify the different tea types by scent the subtle nuances of the different regions.
 Instead of nullifying the flavor with dairy or sugar, try using citrus peels or fruits to enhance the flavor.

 Start a black tea journal and see which variety you like most, or check out our reviews to give you some ideas.
 You’ll be able to find new ways to consume this traditional drink and reap the benefits for years.